kingwilldabeast/ZapClass/README.md

 4. AAUIWT view all comedians and related data.
 5. AAUIWT view all venues and related data.
 6. AAUIWT use backend ThunderClient to create, update, or delete mics, shows, comedians, and venues.
+2. AAUIWT filter by day of week.
+8. AAUIWT click on an event and see an expanded section with extra details.
+9. AAUIWT link to a venue or comic from the event.

 ## Stretch Goals

 1. AAUIWT use frontend HTML to create, update, or delete mics, shows, comedians, and venues.
-7. AAUIWT add headshot links or video links from existing webpages to a comedian profile.
+7. AAUIWT add headshot links or video links to a comedian profile.
-2. AAUIWT filter by day of week.
 3. AAUIWT filter by open mic or show.
-8. AAUIWT click on a show, mic, comedian, or venue and see an expanded page with extra details.
 1. AAUIWT have the show frequency calculate and display the date of the next occurence of the show.

 ## ERD